2026-06-22

 No, and the name is the first thing to clear up.
 It is a guided street go-kart tour with no link to Nintendo, and has not had one since 2020.
 The original operator lost a court case over Mario costumes, so today the karts and outfits are generic.
 "Mario Kart" is just the phrase travelers reach for.

 So the search term sticks around even though the thing it describes has moved on.
 Honestly, that works out fine.
 The appeal was never the cartoon plumber, it was driving a tiny open kart through one of the busiest cities on earth, and that part is completely intact.
+If your real question is whether the whole thing survived the lawsuit, the short answer is yes: see can you still go-kart in Tokyo for what the courts actually changed.

 So what is the Tokyo go-kart tour really?